 *Up to $25,000 per year on each fixed rate loan held within the package without fee or penalty.
 Additional repayments over $25,000 per year to a fixed rate term will result in a break cost being payable.

 +Minimum redraw amount for variable home loans is $500.
+An amount equivalent to the next scheduled repayment for the loan cannot be redrawn from the in-advance amount.

 Lending criteria apply to all loans, for full terms, conditions, fees and charges, please review our Financial Services Guide, Product Guide and Fees and Charges Guide.
 These guides are available here and will be provided at the time of acquiring the product or by contacting 13 25 85.